WhoCraft/TARDIS-Refined-Wiki/Writerside/topics/gameplay/AdventureMode.md

 # Adventure Mode

-While we released the first iterations of this mod, way back in 1.19.2, we found that mod-pack creators didn't like that the TARDIS could go to any dimension straight out the box
+While we released the first iterations of this mod, way back in 1.19.2, we found that mod-pack creators didn't like that the TARDIS could go to any dimension straight out the box.

-We had settings to allow for black listing a dimension to avoid travel, but creators were more after a progression system of sorts
+We had settings to allow for blacklisting a dimension to avoid travel, but creators were more after a progression system of sorts

 So we have now implemented our take on this!